pencer-io/pencer-io.github.io/_posts/2021-03-15-ctf-thm-bofprep.md

 ![bofprep-smbshare](/assets/images/2021-03-07-17-20-40.png)

-This room will take a fair amount of time to get through all tem challenges.
+This room will take a fair amount of time to get through all ten challenges.
 So now I won't need the THM VM again, and it saves me having to keep deploying it.

 I already have a VM with Python, Immunity and Mona set up from when I did the [Brainstorm](https://pencer.io/ctf/ctf-thm-brainstorm/) room.
 So I can just fire that up and pull the files across to work on them from there.
 If you haven't got your own VM to use, then you can either deploy the one provided in the room which is ready to go, or simply install the software yourself on a VM of choice: